fab1o/pump-zsh/README.md

 **Pump-zsh** is an unofficial 'Oh My Zsh' plugin that provides a configurable set of aliases, functions, and themes to supercharge your terminal workflow.

-It also exports an environment variable called `PUMP_PROJECT`, which represents the currently selected project.
-This can be used to customize your prompt dynamically.

-In addition, Pump-zsh includes a collection of [built-in themes](docs/themes.md) for immediate use.

 ---

 ## Installation